+40314336960

 The beginnings of the "Cave House"

-"Casa Pestera" was the name of the first tourist shelter built in Poiana Crucii near the Pestera lalomitei Monastery.
-The initiative belonged to Mihai Haret, grandson of the scientist Spiru Haret.
-Mihai Haret is the founder of the tourist movement in Romania and was a Member of the French Alpine Club and a Member of the Committee of the Royal Romanian Society of Geography.
+"Cave House" was the name of the first shelter for tourists built in Poiana Crucii, in the immediate vicinity of the Cave Monastery of Lalomitei.
+The initiative belonged to Mihai Haret, the grandson of the scholar Spiru Haret.
+Mihai Haret is the founder of the tourism movement in Romania and was a Member of the French Alpine Club as well as a Member of the Committee of the Royal Romanian Geographical Society.

-From 1924 until the spring of 1925, the cottage was extended and refurbished,
+From 1924 until the spring of 1925, the cottage was expanded and redecorated,

-as the number of tourists in the Bucegi had increased significantly and the initial construction had become uninhabitable, especially in summer.
-More than 200 people attended the new inauguration, although the event took place on 29 June 1925, a cold summer day with a blizzard.
-Among the early period cabaneurs was the legendary Niculaie Butmaloiu.
+as the number of tourists in Bucegi had increased significantly and the initial construction had become cramped, especially during the summer.
+Over 200 people attended the new inauguration, although the event took place on June 29, 1925, a cold and blizzardy summer day.
+Among the early innkeepers was the legendary Niculaie Butmaloiu.

-Until 1930, the "Cave House" was improved in terms of tourist comfort and the possibilities of exploitation of the lodge, as claimed by the president of the Touring-Club of Romania, Mihai Haret.
-He also noted for the cultural magazine "Boabe de grâu" in 1930: "The repairs have been made up to date, necessitated by the many damages caused every winter by snow, frost or hurricanes".
+By 1930, improvements were made to the "Cave House" in terms of the comfort of tourists, as well as the possibilities of operating the cottage, as claimed by the president of the Romanian Touring Club, Mihai Haret.
+He also noted for the cultural magazine "Boabe de grâu" in 1930: "The necessary repairs were made to the major damage that snow, frost or hurricanes cause every winter."